matthewpalmer/matthewpalmer.github.io/_posts/2019-03-11-free-squarespace-referral-program.md

 ![Customize your program][img-3]

-The other popular option for stores that want to grow more quickly isn’t available on the free plan.
+The other popular option for stores that want to grow more quickly is used by companies like Uber and American Express.

 It’s called "Two-sided referrals."
 It lets you do offers like “Send a friend $5 off and get a $5 reward after their first order.”